 Brown Butter Honey Glazed Carrots

-Brown Butter Honey Glazed Carrots ~ tender carrots oven roasted and glazed in a delicious nutty, brown butter honey-garlic sauce.
+Brown Butter Honey Glazed Carrots ~ oven roasted vegetable side dish in a delicious glaze.
+Your new favorite side dish!

 Almost every family has a picky eater.
 Mine ate peanut butter and jelly every single day of first grade.
 Growing up, she stubbornly refused to eat a vegetable other than corn and potatoes.
 She called carrots “the devil’s vegetable”.